itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

     * 'Circle' (64)
     * 'Polygon' (128)

-.. py:attribute:: legendPosition : LegendPos
+.. py:attribute:: source : dataObject
     :noindex:

-    Position of the legend (Off, Left, Top, Right, Bottom)

-    The type 'LegendPos' is an enumeration that can have one of the following values (str or int):

-    * 'Off' (0)
-    * 'Left' (1)
-    * 'Top' (2)
-    * 'Right' (3)
-    * 'Bottom' (4)
+    Sets the input data object for this plot.

-.. py:attribute:: canvasColor : color str, rgba or hex
+.. py:attribute:: yAxisLabel : str
     :noindex:

+    Label of the y-axis or '<auto>' if the description from the data object should be used.

+.. py:attribute:: backgroundColor : color str, rgba or hex
+    :noindex:

+    Get/set the background color.

+.. py:attribute:: yAxisFlipped : bool
+    :noindex:

+    Sets whether y-axis should be flipped (default: false, zero is at the bottom).

+.. py:attribute:: xAxisLabel : str
+    :noindex:

+    Label of the x-axis or '<auto>' if the description from the data object should be used.

+.. py:attribute:: labelFont : font
+    :noindex:

+    Font for axes descriptions.

+.. py:attribute:: contextMenuEnabled : bool
+    :noindex:

+    Defines whether the context menu of the plot should be enabled or not.

+.. py:attribute:: geometricShapesLabelsVisible : bool
+    :noindex:

-    Get/set the color of the canvas.
+    Toggle visibility of shape labels, the label is the name of the shape.

+.. py:attribute:: keepAspectRatio : bool
+    :noindex:

+    Enable or disable a fixed 1:1 aspect ratio between x and y axis.

 .. py:attribute:: textColor : color str, rgba or hex
     :noindex:

     Get/set the color of text and tick-numbers.

-.. py:attribute:: picker : dataObject (readonly)
+.. py:attribute:: geometryModificationModes : ItomQwtPlotEnums::ModificationModes
     :noindex:

-    Get picker defined by a Mx4 float32 data object.
-Each row represents one picker and contains the following information: [pixelIndex, physIndex, value, curveIndex].
-PixelIndex and physIndex are equal if axisScale = 1 and axisOffset = 0 for the corresponding dataObject.
+    Bitmask to globally change how geometric shapes can be modified.
+The possible modes of a shape are both restricted by the shape's flags and the allowed modes of the plot (move: 0x01, rotate: 0x02, resize: 0x04)

+    The type 'ItomQwtPlotEnums::ModificationModes' is a flag mask that can be a combination of one or several of the following values (or-combination number values or semicolon separated strings):

+    * 'Move' (1)
+    * 'Rotate' (2)
+    * 'Resize' (4)

+.. py:attribute:: displayed : dataObject (readonly)
+    :noindex:

+    This returns the currently displayed data object [read only].

+.. py:attribute:: titleFont : font
+    :noindex:

+    Font for title.

+.. py:attribute:: yAxisVisible : bool
+    :noindex:

+    Sets visibility of the y-axis.

+.. py:attribute:: geometricShapesCount : int (readonly)
+    :noindex:

+    Number of currently existing geometric shapes.

+.. py:attribute:: enableBoxFrame : bool
+    :noindex:

+    If true, a 1px solid border is drawn as a boxed rectangle around the canvas, else no margin is visible on the upper and right side.

+.. py:attribute:: zSlicePlotItem : uiItem
+    :noindex:

+    Set/get the uiItem of the current line plot respective the destination line plot for z slicing.
+The 'uiItem' can be savely cast to 'plotItem'.

+.. py:attribute:: canvasColor : color str, rgba or hex
+    :noindex:

+    Get/set the color of the canvas.

+.. py:attribute:: title : str
+    :noindex:

+    Title of the plot or '<auto>' if the title of the data object should be used.

 .. py:attribute:: renderLegend : bool
     :noindex:

     If this property is true, the legend are included in pixelmaps renderings.

-.. py:attribute:: backgroundColor : color str, rgba or hex
+.. py:attribute:: planeIndex : int
     :noindex:

-    Get/set the background color.
+    Plane index of currently visible plane.

-.. py:attribute:: pickerLimit : int
+.. py:attribute:: geometricShapesFillOpacitySelected : int
     :noindex:

-    Define the maximal number of picker for this plot.
+    Opacity for the selected geometric shapes with an area > 0.
+This value ranges from 0 (not filled) to 255 (opaque).

-.. py:attribute:: selectedGeometricShape : int
+.. py:attribute:: xAxisInterval : autoInterval
     :noindex:

-    Get or set the currently highlighted geometric shape.
-After manipulation the last element stays selected.
+    Sets the visible range of the displayed x-axis (in coordinates of the data object).
+Set it to 'auto' if range should be automatically set [default].

-.. py:attribute:: titleFont : font
+.. py:attribute:: zAxisInterval : autoInterval
     :noindex:

-    Font for title.
+    Sets the visible range of the displayed z-axis (in coordinates of the data object).
+Set it to 'auto' if range should be automatically set [default].

+.. py:attribute:: geometricShapes : seq. of shape
+    :noindex:

+    Get or set the geometric shapes on the canvas, they are set as a sequence of itom.shape for each shape.

+.. py:attribute:: overlayImage : dataObject
+    :noindex:

+    Set an overlay dataObject which is shown above the main dataObject and whose opacity (see 'overlayAlpha') can be controlled by a slider in the toolbar.
+Assign None to remove the overlay object.

+.. py:attribute:: yAxisInterval : autoInterval
+    :noindex:

+    Sets the visible range of the displayed y-axis (in coordinates of the data object).
+Set it to 'auto' if range should be automatically set [default].

+.. py:attribute:: colorBarVisible : bool
+    :noindex:

+    Defines whether the color bar should be visible.

+.. py:attribute:: valueScale : ItomQwtPlotEnums::ScaleEngine
+    :noindex:

+    linear or logarithmic scale (various bases) can be chosen for the value axis (color bar).
+Please consider, that a logarithmic scale can only display values > 1e-100 while the lower limit for the double-logarithmic scale is 1+1e-100.

+    The type 'ItomQwtPlotEnums::ScaleEngine' is an enumeration that can have one of the following values (str or int):

+    * 'Linear' (1)
+    * 'Log2' (2)
+    * 'Log10' (10)
+    * 'Log16' (16)
+    * 'LogLog2' (1002)
+    * 'LogLog10' (1010)
+    * 'LogLog16' (1016)

+.. py:attribute:: geometricShapesFillOpacity : int
+    :noindex:

+    Opacity for geometric shapes with an area > 0.
+This value ranges from 0 (not filled) to 255 (opaque).

 .. py:attribute:: axisFont : font
     :noindex:

     Font for axes tick values.

-.. py:attribute:: labelFont : font
+.. py:attribute:: axisColor : color str, rgba or hex
     :noindex:

-    Font for axes descriptions.
+    Get/set the color of the axis.

-.. py:attribute:: curveStyle : ItomQwtPlotEnums::CurveStyle
+.. py:attribute:: complexStyle : ItomQwtPlotEnums::ComplexType
     :noindex:

-    set the style of the qwt-plot according to curve styles.
+    Defines whether the real, imaginary, phase or absolute of a complex number is shown.
+Possible options are CmplxAbs(0), CmplxImag (1), CmplxReal (2) and CmplxArg (3).

-    The type 'ItomQwtPlotEnums::CurveStyle' is an enumeration that can have one of the following values (str or int):
+    The type 'ItomQwtPlotEnums::ComplexType' is an enumeration that can have one of the following values (str or int):

-    * 'NoCurve' (-1)
-    * 'Lines' (0)
+    * 'CmplxAbs' (0)
-    * 'FittedLines' (1)
+    * 'CmplxImag' (1)
-    * 'Sticks' (2)
+    * 'CmplxReal' (2)
-    * 'SticksHorizontal' (3)
+    * 'CmplxArg' (3)
-    * 'SticksVertical' (4)
-    * 'Steps' (5)
-    * 'StepsRight' (6)
-    * 'StepsLeft' (7)
-    * 'Dots' (8)

-.. py:attribute:: pickerType : ItomQwtPlotEnums::PlotPickerType
+.. py:attribute:: buttonSet : ButtonStyle
     :noindex:

-    Get / set the current picker type ('DefaultMarker', 'RangeMarker', 'ValueRangeMarker', 'AxisRangeMarker')
+    Get/set the button set used (normal or light color for dark themes).

-    The type 'ItomQwtPlotEnums::PlotPickerType' is an enumeration that can have one of the following values (str or int):
+    The type 'ButtonStyle' is an enumeration that can have one of the following values (str or int):

-    * 'DefaultMarker' (0)
+    * 'StyleBright' (0)
-    * 'RangeMarker' (1)
+    * 'StyleDark' (1)

-    * 'ValueRangeMarker' (2)
-    * 'AxisRangeMarker' (3)
+.. py:attribute:: geometricShapesDrawingEnabled : bool
+    :noindex:

+    Enable and disable internal plotting functions and GUI-elements for geometric elements.

 .. py:attribute:: unitLabelStyle : ito::AbstractFigure::UnitLabelStyle
     :noindex: